hiljedoekes/MultiscaleSelection_SI/README.md

 # MultiscaleSelection_SI

-Simulation code, data and analysis scripts belonging to the SI-model in the manuscript "Multiscale selection in spatially structured poulations" by Hilje M. Doekes and Rutger Hermsen.
+Simulation code, data and scripts belonging to the SI-model in the manuscript "Multiscale selection in spatially structured poulations" by Hilje M. Doekes and Rutger Hermsen.

 Simulation code is written in C and uses the FFTW (http://www.fftw.org) and CASH2 libraries.
 See READMEs in SI_Model and SI_Model/Model.

-Analysis scripts are written in R (https://www.r-project.org).
+Analysis and visualisation scripts are written in R (https://www.r-project.org).
 All simulation data used for the figures is stored in Scripts/Data.